Erudika/scoold/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=com.erudika%3Ascoold&metric=alert_status)](https://sonarcloud.io/dashboard?id=com.erudika%3Ascoold)
 [![Join the chat at https://gitter.im/Erudika/scoold](https://badges.gitter.im/Erudika/scoold.svg)](https://gitter.im/Erudika/scoold?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Scoold** is a Q&A/knowledge base platform written in Java.
+**Scoold** is a Q&A and a knowledge sharing platform for teams.
 The project was created back in 2008, released in 2012 as social network for schools inspired by Stack Overflow.
 In 2017 it was refactored, repackaged and open-sourced.

 Scoold can run anywhere - Heroku, DigitalOcean, AWS, Azure or any VPS hosting provider.
 It's lightweight (~7000 LOC),